Back to Blog

 • Phases and Seasons: Many students noted they only journal during "unfamiliar cases" or when "things get tough."
 It’s often ad-hoc rather than a daily discipline.

 • The "Write and Forget" Problem: A common pain point was writing things down but never reading them again.
-As one student put it, they "take stock" but struggle to retrieve those insights later.

 • This validates our core vision: Reflection helps us see God's work in our lives.
 We are building Pastures to solve this fragmentation, turning scattered notes into a cohesive spiritual journey.